maruel/dlibox/go/pio/README.md

 ## Application developpers

+For [application developpers](doc/apps/), `pio` provides OS-independent bus numbering.
+For example, the *following code will behave exactly the same if you run it on a Raspberr Pi or run it on Windows with a FT232H connected over USB*!
-For [application developpers](doc/apps/), to get a quick feel, here's a complete example to get the current temperature, barometric pressure and relative humidity using a bme280:
+This complete example gets the current temperature, barometric pressure and relative humidity using a bme280:

 ```go